KMLE

 KMLE (107.9 FM) is a commercial radio station, licensed to Chandler, Arizona, and serving the Phoenix metropolitan area.
 The station is owned by Audacy, Inc. and airs a country music radio format.
 The studios and offices are on North Central Avenue in Downtown Phoenix.

 The transmitter is off Road D in South Mountain Park amid other towers for Phoenix-area FM and TV stations.
 It has an effective radiated power (ERP) of 96,000 watts (100,000 with beam tilt).
 KMLE broadcasts in the HD Radio hybrid format.
 Its HD2 subchannel carries a sports gambling format known as "The Bet."
+Its HD3 subchannel carries a simulcast of Phoenix-licensed translator K257CD (99.3 FM) from Sierra H Multimedia-owned KAJM (1580 AM) in Tempe with a rhythmic adult contemporary format.

 History

 Early years

 KMLE's first owners got a construction permit from the Federal Communications Commission in 1979, to build a new FM station under the call sign KLRG.
 Those call letters were never used, and the owners eventually acquired the KMLE call sign on June 18 of that year.
 The station officially signed on the air on April 18, 1980.
 The station was owned by Radio KMLE, Inc., with George T. Wilson serving as President and General Manager.

 At first, KMLE aired an easy listening format.
 For most of the 1980s, it was a brokered time Christian radio outlet.
 National and local religious leaders would pay the station a fee for half hour segments of airtime, during which they could ask for donations to their radio ministry.